What is biodiversity and why is it important?

 Biodiversity also includes all the variety of habitats where organisms live – ecosystems – such as coral reefs, grasslands and rain forests.

-Biodiversity is life and people are a part of it; our health, wealth and wellbeing depends on keeping global biodiversity healthy.
+Biodiversity is life and people are a part of it; our health, wealth and wellbeing depend on keeping global biodiversity healthy.

 Answered by Dr Bob Bloomfield, IYB-UK & Dr Sandra Knapp, Dep. of Botany